Sdcrouse/careers-opening-the-line-of-communication/README.md

 ## Good Networking Email Follow Up Examples

-In this example Dave starts off with a nice pleasantry greeting, and instantly states why he is emailing Sue (again).
+In this example Dave starts off with a nice pleasant greeting, and instantly states why he is emailing Sue (again).
 He then ‘connects the dots’ between what they have in common, helping further ‘break the ice’ and build commonality/a reason to connect.
 This example also express enthusiasm and curiosity, is congratulatory, and offers to give value (treating Sue to coffee, and sharing information on local tech events) in addition to asking (for a coffee chat).

 >Subject: Follow Up: Seattle Flatiron Grad Looking to Connect

 >Dear Sue,

 >I hope you had a wonderful weekend.
 I'm reaching out to follow up on my email from January 8th regarding potentially meeting for a coffee chat.
-Being a fellow bootcamp grad and [field of study] enthusiast who relocated to Seattle from Vancouver, I’m eager to learn about what local strategies or resources you found helpful in making the transition to your role at [Company]; Congrats, by the way!
+Being a fellow bootcamp grad and [field of study] enthusiast who relocated to Seattle from Vancouver, I’m eager to learn about what local strategies or resources you found helpful in making the transition to your role at [Company].
+Congrats, by the way!

 >Having recently started exploring the Seattle [your field of study] scene, I’ve started compiling a list of must-attend events and seminars that I’d be happy to share, if they could be helpful to you in any way.
 I also think it’s fascinating that you’re now working at [Company], and I’m curious to learn what it’s like to work there and the cool types of things you’re building.